-Tobacco use will not be tolerated.
 No student athlete shall, while on or off school premises, use, possess, distribute or be under the influence of tobacco.
 This includes an electronic cigarette or any other device that simulates smoking by using a mechanical heating element, battery or electronic circuit to deliver nicotine or other substances to the individual inhaling from the device.
 Our District Administration, Secondary Consequence Guide (SCG), and Student-Parent Handbook (S-PH) will be used to determine initial consequences.
 The additional Athletic consequences below, will be applied after SCG and S-PH.

-The first offense will result in a 2 week (10 school days) suspension of the student athlete from game season participation/competition.
-If there are not 2 weeks (10 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent/next sport season or carried over into the next school year.
+The first offense will result in a 3 week (15 school days) suspension of the student athlete from game season participation/competition.
+If there are not 3 weeks (15 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent/next sport season or carried over into the next school year.
 He/She is still required to practice with their team, during this suspension.
 An Athletic Contract will be required.

-The second offense will result in a 4 week (20 school days) suspension of the student athlete from game season participation/competition.
-If there are not 4 weeks (20 school days) remaining in that particular sport season or activity, the balance will be fulfilled in a subsequent sport season or carried over into the next school year.
+The second offense will result in a 6 week (30 school days) suspension of the student athlete from game season participation/competition.
+If there are not 6 weeks (30 school days) remaining in that particular sport season or activity, the balance will roll over into the subsequent/next sport season or carried over into the next school year.
 He/She is still required to practice with their team, during this suspension.
 An Athletic Contract will be required.